 Tutors Who Continuously Develop Perform Better

-This is important because education and the subjects taught are continuously evolving.
-Therefore, private tutors are more equipped to stay up-to-date with the most effective teaching methods as well as industry developments.
+This is significant because both the subjects that are taught and education as a whole are constantly undergoing change.
+Because of this, private tutors are better equipped to keep abreast of the most effective teaching methods as well as developments in their respective industries.

 Frequent Private Tutoring Sessions Result in Better Gains